Why Every Business Owner Needs To Take A CEO Day

 It’s a funny old world, running a business isn’t it?
-Some days you can’t wait to jump out of bed and get cracking with the day, other day’s you can’t muster the energy to lift your head off the pillow.
+Some days you can’t wait to jump out of bed and get cracking, other day’s you can’t muster the energy to lift your head off the pillow.

 Lately, I’ve been falling victim to the latter.
-Over the last couple of months I’ve found myself drifting and when I drift with no real direction, I always seem to end up further away from my end goal.
-Which is why I decided to take a step back from the business and work out where this resistance was coming from.
+Over the last couple of months I’ve found myself drifting and when I drift with no real direction, I always seem to end up further away from my end goal and in a general day-to-day funk.
+Which is why I decided to take a step back from the business and work out where the resistance was coming from.

 I decided to take a CEO day.

 Have you ever felt like you’re running around putting out fires, constantly chasing your tail, replying to emails and social notifications, before realising you’ve not actually produced any tangible work to drive your business forward?

 Are you struggling to work out what your bigger picture vision is?
 Like, understanding why you’re actually running your own business and where you want it to lead?